Tests for acute lymphoblastic leukaemia (ALL)

 Depending on your symptoms and the results of your blood tests, your GP might arrange for you to go to the hospital.
 Sometimes this is quite quick, and you might have to go there straight away.
 This can happen if your GP suspects that you have leukaemia.

-The specialist you see at the hospital is called a haematologist.
-This is a doctor who specialises in diseases of the blood such as leukaemia.
+The specialist you usually see at the hospital is called a haematologist.
+This is a doctor who specialises in blood conditions such as leukaemia.

-Your specialist usually repeats the blood tests done by your GP.
-You also have more tests such as:
+Your specialist usually repeats the blood tests done by your GP as well as doing other tests.

 • tests on your leukaemia cells